SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.59.0

+* NEW ``global.certificates.securityContext`` has been added to allow customization of the `securityContext` for the containers managing custom/self-signed Certificate Authorities.

 ## Upgrading to Renku 0.57.0

 * DELETE ``gateway.image.auth`` has been removed.